Suppression of coarsening and emergence of oscillatory behavior in a Cahn-Hilliard model with nonvariational coupling: Governing equations

 After revising the classic CH model, we next introduce the coupled system of two CH equations studied here.
 Without coupling, each of the two equations corresponds to Eq.~(\ref{eq:CH1}), though with different constants, and the simple coupling is chosen in such a way that it respects the field inversion symmetry $(\phi_1, \phi_2) \to (-\phi_1, -\phi_2)$ of the equations.
 After restriction to one spatial dimension and nondimensionalization (see appendix~\ref{sec:app-nondim}) the kinetic equations are

 with $f_1= a \phi_1^2/2 + \phi_1^4/4$ and $f_2=(a+a_\Delta) \phi_2^2/2 + \phi_2^4/4$.
 Both fields have a conserved dynamics, i.e., at all times

 where the $\bar\phi_i$ are parameters set by the initial conditions.
 Note that the field inversion symmetry does not normally hold for the deviations $\phi_i-\bar\phi_i$ that are often the relevant quantities to consider.
 The other parameters are the nondimensional domain size $\ell$, mobility ratio $Q$, effective temperature $a$, temperature shift $a_\Delta$, and ratio of interface rigidities $\kappa$.
 The respective final terms in Eqs.~(\ref{eq:nondim_bG_final}) represent the coupling.
 It is linear and contains a variational part of strength $\rho$ and a nonvariational part of strength $\alpha$.
-Increasing or decreasing $\alpha$ from the passive reference case ($\alpha=0$) one can investigate the system behavior with increasing activity. \bfuwe{Eqs.~(\ref{eq:nondim_bG_final}) represent a generic model for passive and active ternary mixtures\footnote{\bfuwe{Sometimes two-field models are also referred to as ``binary systems''.
+Increasing or decreasing $\alpha$ from the passive reference case ($\alpha=0$) one can investigate the system behavior with increasing activity.
+Eqs.~(\ref{eq:nondim_bG_final}) represent a generic model for passive and active ternary mixtures\footnote{Sometimes two-field models are also referred to as ``binary systems''.
 Then the naming focuses on the demixing of two molecular species and neglects the third option for the occupation of a volume element, namely, the absence of both molecule types.
 In our naming convention the part-per-volume concentrations of all species have to add up to unity.
-Therefore, a ternary system may consist of three molecular species that together fill the entire volume, or of two molecular species and 'vacancies'.}}. } In the passive case ($\alpha=0$), the governing equations (\ref{eq:nondim_bG_final}) are of simple gradient dynamics form $\partial_t\phi_i=\partial_x (Q_i \partial_x \delta\mathcal{F}/\delta\phi_i)$ with $i=1,2$.
-The energy
+Therefore, a ternary system may consist of three molecular species that together fill the entire volume, or of two molecular species and 'vacancies'.}.